josebrule/test/mid-technical-test/README.md

 Run make app to build the Docker image and start the API container.
 The API will be available at http://0.0.0.0:9000.
 Make sure you have Docker and Docker Compose installed on your machine to run the Makefile targets.

+The Postman collection file to run this repository is left as Customer.postman_collection.json.
+You can also go to this URL http://0.0.0.0:9000/docs#/ to test the application.